KozhaAkhmet/MiDaS-v2.1-small-cpp/README.md

 ---

-Currently (11.20.2023), you can simply install dynamic libraries from apt:
+Library for camera capture and image processing.
+Currently (11.12.2023), you can simply install dynamic libraries from apt:

 ```bash
 $ sudo apt install libopencv-dev